lsnia-unesp/.github/profile/README.md

 <br>

 The Numerical Simulations and Artificial Intelligence Laboratory (LSNIA) develops research in computational mathematics, artificial intelligence and engineering applications (e.g., fluid dynamics).
-Its website can be accessed <a href="https://lsnia-unesp.github.io/" target="_blank">here</a>.
+Learn more about it <a href="https://lsnia-unesp.github.io/" target="_blank">here</a>.